 Note: The application process is in three phases.

-- Eligibility Phase application is due Sept.
-1 ('Letter of Inquiry').
+- Eligibility Phase application is due on the 'Letter of Inquiry' deadline

-- If notified as eligible, Abstract submission is due Sept.
-15 ('Pre-proposal').
+- If notified as eligible, Abstract submission is due on the 'Pre-proposal' deadline.

 About the Leukemia & Lymphoma Society, Inc.